okaufmann/Carbonated/README.md

 # Introduction

 Eloquent provides DateTime handling through [Date Mutators](http://laravel.com/docs/5.1/eloquent-mutators#date-mutators).
 However, it can be cumbersome having to set [Accessors](http://laravel.com/docs/5.1/eloquent-mutators#accessors-and-mutators) for custom DateTime formatting in your views, and [Mutators](http://laravel.com/docs/5.1/eloquent-mutators#accessors-and-mutators) to correct custom DateTime formatting coming into your database.
 Also, time field handling and timezone conversion are non-existent.
-Eloquent-Carbonated aims to help you withthese things.
+Carbonated aims to help you withthese things.

 # Feature Overview